This page provides guidance on ways of reporting and locating evidence of "impact" based on "units of analysis."

 Ranking organizations utilize different methodologies and data sources for ranking of organizations using indicators such as the number of publications, the number of citations, normalized citation rankings, the number of webpages with the university URL, the number of inbound links to the university domain, to name a few.

-Elsevier Scopus and Clarivate Analytics' Web of Science and Essential Science Indicators are three databases offered by the library that can be used for institutional benchmarking purposes, such as universities or research organizations.
-Please contact Cathy Sarli for more information.
+Scopus and SciVal from Elsevier and Web of Science and Essential Science Indicators Clarivate Analytics are databases offered by the library that can be used for institutional benchmarking purposes, such as universities or research organizations.

 “Do not use journal based metrics, such as Journal Impact Factors, as a surrogate measure of the quality of individual research articles, to assess an individual scientist’s contributions, or in hiring, promotion, or funding decisions.”